Rumpunzel/rpg-thingy/rules/conflicts.md

 A conflict is essentially a sequence of [Contests](/skill-tests#contests).

 Turn order is determined by whoever initiated the conflict.
-Should it ever be uncertain, the captain with the highest effort and their team go first.
-During a team's turn they may act in whatever order they choose until each member has acted once.
+Should it ever be uncertain, the teams with the highest morale goes first.
+During a team's turn each of its members may act in whatever order they choose until each member has acted once.
 When all members of a team have acted, its captain tests to keep morale if its morale has been broken.
 Then continue with the next team in turn order.

 ## Acting during a Conflict

-During their turn, a character may choose to surrender and remove themselves from the conflict.
-They can no longer influence the outcome, but they are out of harm's way.
-When a team member surrenders or otherwise laves the conflict, they inflict **1** damage to their team's morale.
-When a team's captain surrenders or otherwise laves the conflict, they damage their team's morale by the number of remaining members on their team.

-To act, a character has two choices, either attack an opponent to inflict stress upon and damage their morale, or try to gain an advantage just like you would during positioning.
+To act, a character has three choices, either attack an opponent to inflict stress upon and damage their morale, try to gain an advantage just like you would during positioning, or surrender.

 ### Attacking